saisree27/Maelstrom/README.md

 ## Releases
 I have included binaries for Windows, MacOS, and Linux in the Releases section.
 This is currently Maelstrom's first release (v1.0.0), and I would welcome any bugs or problems reported through the Issues tab!

 Maelstrom is also playable on Lichess!
 You can play against it [here](https://lichess.org/@/Maelstrom-Chess).
 Maelstrom accepts both casual and rated play of all time controls.
+Maelstrom plays with an opening book on Lichess to allow for some more varied positions.

 ## Building from Source
 Clone the repository, then run `go build maelstrom/main.go`.
 The engine binary will be built into the project root folder.